 The whole “one if by land, two if by sea” story?
 That lantern was said to have been hung here, at the Old North Church.

-Copp’s Hill Burying Ground & Spite House
+Copp’s Hill Burying Ground and the Spite House

 Boston’s second-oldest cemetery holds more than 1200 marked graves that include plenty of notable burials from the colonial era… but that’s not the only reason to visit.